 Payment dates are used as the basis for installment agreements, with installment sales and installment costs recoded in accordance with the elapsed period.
 Installment sales are recorded in "other operating income," and installment costs are recorded in "other operating expenses."
-Unrealized profit on installment sales is recorded under "other liabilities," and unrealized installment profit is deferred for installment receivables that have not come due as of the end of the year.
+Unrealized profit on installment sales is recorded under "other liabilities," and unrealized installment profit is deferred for installment receivables that have not come due as of March 31, 2024.